 A series of program components must be completed as you progress toward a Doctor of Philosophy Degree.
 For a complete description of the program’s guidelines, please visit the Doctoral Program Guidelines page.

-Applications to the Ph.D. program are accepted for the summer semester only.
-The summer 2018 application deadline is January 15, 2018.
+Applications to the Ph.D. program are accepted for the fall semester only.
+The fall 2018 application deadline is February 15, 2018.
 All application materials must be received by the application deadline.

 Admission to the Ph.D. program requires approval of both the University and the School of Information.
 To be considered for admission, students must provide: